jacoblane/jacoblane.github.io/_posts/2015-03-04-creating-a-rework-plugin-part-2.md

 };
 ```

-So basically a plugin is just a simple function which Rework calls, passing `this.obj.stylesheet` (which is just the `stylesheet` propoerty of the full AST reprsentation of the input CSS), and the Rework instance itself (i.e. `this`).
+So basically a plugin is just a simple function which Rework calls, passing `this.obj.stylesheet` (which is just the `stylesheet` propoerty of the full AST representation of the input CSS), and the Rework instance itself (i.e. `this`).

 An example would look something like: